ABOUT

 His current research includes an extensive collaborative project, The Changing Tides of Mass Incarceration, with Heather Schoenfeld (of Boston University) that involves the study of state-level criminal justice reforms that affect correctional populations.

 With funding from the National Science Foundation, Russell Sage Foundation, and Charles Koch Foundation, Michael, Heather and our research team have constructed case studies of state-level penal reforms in New Jersey, Pennsylvania, Georgia, Florida, Illinois, Michigan and Colorado.
-Over the next three years, Michael and Heather will be comparing and contrasting reforms across these state contexts to better understand the dynamics that shape penal change in the United States.
-We have currently published two articles based on the project: “Same old song and dance?
-An analysis of legislative activity in a period of reform,” in Punishment and Society in 2020 (Vol 22:4) and “Early 21st Century Penal Reform: Four states’ responses to the problems of mass incarceration,” in Law & Policy.
-We are currently working on multiple analyses, are writing two manuscripts for publication in academic journals, and plan to work on a book manuscript this coming year.
+We have conducted analyses comparing and contrasting reforms across these state contexts to better understand the dynamics that shape penal change in the United States.